Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

-A multi-app solution is a solution consisting of two or more cooperating apps, where typically the " original" application(s) will trigger the creation of a new instance of the receiving application.
+A multi-app solution is a solution consisting of two or more cooperating apps, where typically the " original" application will trigger the creation of a new instance of the receiving application.
 As a part of the instantiation of the receiving application it is possible prefill the instance with specific data from the running